buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyTableValue.md

 Table 1 &mdash; Table value property with values, measure types and units

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attributes _DefiningValues_ and _DefinedValues_ have been made OPTIONAL with upward compatibility for file based exchange.
+> IFC4 CHANGE  Attributes _DefiningValues_ and _DefinedValues_ have been made OPTIONAL with upward compatibility for file based exchange.
 The attribute _CurveInterpolation_ has been added.

-&nbsp;

 { .spec-head}
 Informal Propositions: